alperkan1/JSGENERALQUESTIONGAME/README.md

 - As a first time user, I want to be able answers question and be notified if correct or not.
 - As a first time user, I want to be able register my username.
-- As a first time user, I want to be able to re play with questions in a different squince.
+- As a first time user, I want to be able to re play with questions in a different sequence.
 - As a first time user, I want to be able to get my score.
 - As a first time user, I want to be able to see visually if the answers are correct or not.
 - As a first time user, I want to be able to hear if my answers are correct or not..